Peter Young (tutor): Tutor of James VI of Scotland

 Young's reputation as a scholar was so great that in the beginning of 1570 Regent Moray appointed him joint-instructor of the infant James VI along with George Buchanan.
 As Buchanan was then advanced in years, it is probable that the chief share of teaching the infant king fell upon Young.
 He is referred to in complimentary terms in Buchanan's Epistolæ.
 From the account given by Sir James Melville of Halhill it appears that while Buchanan was "wise and sharp", Young was more of the courtier, in a household controlled by Annabell Murray, Countess of Mar.
 Young's attitude won the affection of the king, and Young was his favourite counsellor up till the king's death.

 Young was involved in building the king's library.
 An inventory of the king's books written by Young survives, interspersed with exercises by the royal pupil.
 He wrote about buying books for the king, George Buchanan, and for the Countess of Mar, to Lewis Bellenden, Lord Justice Clerk who was better able to persuade Regent Morton or the Treasurer, Lord Ruthven to expedite payments.

 In January 1580 he bought books for the king from the printer and stationer Thomas Vautrollier costing £100.
 He lost £70 sterling worth of books ordered from London which were taken from a ship, the Jesus of Bo'ness, by pirates in March 1582.
 Young had many of the king's books bound in Edinburgh by John Gibson.

 Young also deciphered letters captured from the agents of Mary, Queen of Scots and wrote out alphabets or cipher keys for the English ambassador Henry Killigrew.
 On 25 October 1577 Young was made master almoner, a post in the king's household, and received numerous gifts and pensions, several of which are recorded in the acts of parliament.
+The treasurer's accounts record a gift of £2,000 in September 1580 to buy land for a "resting place to him and his wife and bairns".
 In April 1581 the king's favourite Esmé Stewart gave him a lease, or tack, of the lands of Seytoun, near Arbroath.